 - Shooting Requirement: Faster Shutter Speed

-- Action: Increase ISO to Decrease Shutter Speed.
+- Action: Increase ISO to Shorten Shutter Speed.

 - Shooting Requirement: Brighter Exposure

 - Action: Increase ISO to Increase Image Brightness.

 Exposure Triangle Relationships for ISO:

 - Increase in ISO = more image noise = shorter shutter speed or larger f-stop to maintain exposure.

 - Decrease in ISO = less image noise = longer shutter speed or smaller f-stop to maintain exposure.